UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Strong lensing mass modeling

 \subsection{Modeling method}

 To model A2744 we use a code recently developed for fast parametric lens modeling of galaxy clusters.
-The method is an updated version of the previous (grid-based) parametric method presented in \citet{zitrin13a,zitrin13b,zitrin15a,zitrin21}, revised to now be completely ``analytic" in the sense that the model is not limited by an input grid resolution.
-The method has been tested on self-simulated mock mass distributions and was found to work well, both in image-plane and source-plane minimization methods.
+The method is an updated version of the previous (grid-based) parametric method presented in \citet{zitrin13a,zitrin13b,zitrin15a,zitrin21}, revised to now be completely ``analytic'' in the sense that the model is not limited by an input grid resolution.
+The code was tested on self-simulated mock mass distributions: Using the same mass parametrizations as used for the modeling, a suite of order $\sim10$ arbitrary mass distributions was generated by specifying for each one the input parameter values (namely core and truncation radii, and velocity dispersion of a reference galaxy, and the various DM halo parameters).
+We then planted sources behind the cluster and lensed them through the simulated mock cluster lens to predict the locations of their multiple images.
+SL models for these mock clusters were then constructed using these multiple images as input for the minimization, in order to test how well the input parameter values can be recovered.
+The code was found to work very well, recovering the input parameters to well below the 1$\sigma$ errors, both using lens and source plane minimizations.
 First successful models using this method with JWST data were published in \citet{pascale22} for SMACS~J0723.3-7327, where initial details about the modeling method were given, in \citet{hsiao22} and \citet{meena22b} for MACS~J0647.7+7015, and in \citet{williams22} for RX~J2129.4+0009.
-A HST-based A2744 model with this method was recently also used in \citet{roberts-borsani22}.
+An HST-based A2744 model with this method was recently also used in \citet{roberts-borsani22}.
 The code is sometimes referred to as ``\texttt{Zitrin-Analytic}'' in these works.